theshobhitsingh/YT-Downloader/README.md

 ## Overview

-The **YouTube Videos Downloader** is a graphical user interface (GUI) application built using `Tkinter` and `CustomTkinter` for downloading YouTube videos.
+The **YT Web Scrapper** is a graphical user interface (GUI) application built using `Tkinter` and `CustomTkinter` for downloading YouTube videos.
 This application allows users to input a YouTube video URL and select a directory to save the downloaded video.
 It utilizes the `pytubefix` library to handle video downloading.

 ## Features